AlexBHarley/deepstream.io-website/src/docs/client-js/datasync-client-record/readme.md

 {{/table}}
 ```

 The callback contains an error argument and a boolean to indicate whether or not the record exists in deepstream.
 This is useful to avoid creating a record via `getRecord( name )` if you only want to edit the contents.
+The callback is invoked immediately if the record exists on the client.

 ```javascript
 var user = client.record.has('user/johndoe', (error, hasRecord) => {